Lentivirus: Morphology

-The virions are enveloped, slightly pleomorphic, spherical and measure 80–100 nm in diameter.
+The virions are enveloped viruses 80–100 nm in diameter.
+They are spherical or pleomorphic, with capsid cores that mature to a cylindrical or conical shape.
 Projections of envelope make the surface appear rough, or tiny spikes (about 8 nm) may be dispersed evenly over the surface.
-The nucleocapsids (cores) are isometric.
-The nucleoids are concentric and rod-shaped, or shaped like a truncated cone.

-Genome organization and replication
+Genome

+Lentiviruses contain 2 positive sense, single-strand RNAs that are bound by nucleocapsid proteins.
 As with all retroviruses, lentiviruses have gag, pol and env genes, coding for viral proteins in the order: 5´-gag-pol-env-3´.
 Unlike other retroviruses, however, lentiviruses have two regulatory genes, tat and rev. They may also have additional accessory genes depending on the virus (e.g., for HIV-1: vif, vpr, vpu, nef) whose products are involved in regulation of synthesis and processing viral RNA and other replicative functions.
-The Long terminal repeat (LTR) is about 600 nt long, of which the U3 region is 450, the R sequence 100 and the U5 region some 70 nt long.
+The long terminal repeat (LTR) is about 600 nt long, of which the U3 region is 450, the R sequence 100 and the U5 region some 70 nt long.

+Replication

-Retroviruses carry specific proteins within their capsids, which typically associate with the RNA genome.
+Retroviruses carry proteins within their capsids, which bind the RNA genome.
 These proteins are typically involved in the early stages of genome replication, and include reverse transcriptase and integrase.
-Reverse transcriptase is the virally encoded RNA-dependent DNA polymerase.
-The enzyme uses the viral RNA genome as a template for the synthesis of a complementary DNA copy.
-Reverse transcriptase also has RNaseH activity for destruction of the RNA-template.
+Reverse transcriptase uses the viral RNA genome as a template for the synthesis of a complementary DNA copy.
+Reverse transcriptase possesses [RNase H] activity for destruction of the RNA-template.
 Integrase binds both the viral cDNA generated by reverse transcriptase and the host DNA.
-Integrase processes the LTR before inserting the viral genome into the host DNA.
 Tat acts as a trans-activator during transcription to enhance initiation and elongation.
 The Rev responsive element acts post-transcriptionally, regulating mRNA splicing and transport to the cytoplasm.

 Proteome

-The lentiviral proteome consists of five major structural proteins and 3-4 non-structural proteins (3 in the primate lentiviruses).
+The lentiviral proteome consists of five major structural proteins and three or four non-structural proteins.
+Primate lentiviruses lack the dUTPase, so they have three non-structural proteins, whereas all other lentiviruses encode it.